NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-antifragile.md

 <figure>
   <blockquote>
-    <p>But those who clamor for "conscious direction"---and who cannot believe that anything which has evolved without design (and even without our understanding it) should solve problems which we should not be able to solve consciously---should remember this: The problem is precisely how to extend the span of our utilization of resources beyond the span of the control of any one mind; and therefore, how to dispense with the need of conscious control, and how to provide inducements which will make the individuals do the desirable things without anyone having to tell them what to do.</p>
+    <p>But those who clamor for “conscious direction”—and who cannot believe that anything which has evolved without design (and even without our understanding it) should solve problems which we should not be able to solve consciously—should remember this: The problem is precisely how to extend the span of our utilization of resources beyond the span of the control of any one mind; and therefore, how to dispense with the need of conscious control, and how to provide inducements which will make the individuals do the desirable things without anyone having to tell them what to do.</p>
   </blockquote>
   <figcaption>Friedrich A. Hayek<sup><a id="ref16" href="#fn16">[16]</a></sup></figcaption>
 </figure>